Alexander Zverev vs. Pavel Kotov: Prediction and Match Betting Odds | Chengdu Open

 Alexander Zverev vs. Pavel Kotov Trends and Insights

-- In the Round of 32 on Thursday, Kotov clinched a victory against No. 87-ranked Daniel Elahi Galan, winning 7-5, 7-5.
+- Kotov took home the win 7-5, 7-5 against Daniel Elahi Galan in the Round of 32 on Thursday.

-- In his 59 matches over the past 12 months across all court types, Zverev has played an average of 25.8 games (22.0 in best-of-three matches).
+- Zverev has played 59 matches over the past year (across all court types), and 25.8 games per match (22.0 in best-of-three matches).

 - On hard courts, Zverev has played 25 matches over the past 12 months, totaling 28.3 games per match (23.9 in best-of-three matches) while winning 51.9% of games.

-- Kotov has averaged 24.1 games per match (23.5 in best-of-three matches) through his 49 matches played in the past year across all court surfaces, while winning 50.8% of the games.
+- Kotov is averaging 24.1 games per match (23.5 in best-of-three matches) in his 49 matches played in the past year across all court types, winning 50.8% of those games.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.